Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Takeaways for carousel recommenders

 \heading{Row skipping is generally rare} Users tend to skip rows rarely (1:10 ratio of skip to non-skip) except for the first and last row where skipping is more likely.
 This provides insights on how to build user/click models under the free-browsing setting.
 The only carousel click model proposed does not fit this behavior as it models a user finding only one relevant topic and only browsing the items in that topic \cite{rahdari_ranked_2022}.
 Despite not being matched to the actual user behavior, it is still possibly correct in predicting the empirical click positions.
 This is something we will explore in a follow up click modeling work.
 Moreover, an individual or clustered analysis of user browsing behavior could provide deeper insights into skipping that are not present in the aggregate analysis (e.g. do some users tend to skip while others do not?).

-\heading{Topic preference impacts browsing} The 30 screen of the user study were designed so that each genre was randomly placed, but at the same time equally present in the 3 initial presentation locations and equally present in each of the 10 possible row positions.
-Despite this randomness (of row positional bias), results still showed higher transitions to carousel rows that were evaluated positively through preference metrics, with stronger preference metrics being more impactful.
-For this reason, it can be a good idea to learn the users' preferences for topics/genres, particularly strong preferences (e.g. favorite or worst) rather than primarily focusing on item preference.
-Future work can be done examining how preference impacts the click and the time spent or number of fixations on a row.
+\heading{Topic preference impacts browsing} The 30 screens of the user study were designed so that each genre was randomly placed, but at the same time equally present in the 3 initial presentation locations and equally present in each of the 10 possible row positions.
+Despite this randomness (of row positional bias), results still showed higher transitions to carousel rows that were evaluated positively through preference metrics.
+For this reason, it can be very beneficial to learn the users' preferences for topics/genres rather than primarily focusing on item preference.
+Future work can be done examining how preference impacts clicks and the time spent or number of fixations on a row.

 \heading{Positional bias} The above results and takeaways show the importance varying positions (row or column) have on how users browse carousel and how likely they are to observe a certain item.
 For this reason, accounting for positional bias in carousel interfaces (e.g. debiasing clicks based on position) may be much more necessary than other types of interfaces.
 The multiple empirical figures presented herein can be used as estimations for initial bias values.